codacy/docs/docs/coverage-reporter/alternative-ways-of-running-coverage-reporter.md

 ### Maven plugin

-Thanks to the amazing job of [Gavin Mogan](https://github.com/halkeye) you can now send your coverage to Codacy using his Maven plugin [halkeye/codacy-maven-plugin](https://github.com/halkeye/codacy-maven-plugin)!
+Thanks to the amazing job of [<span class="skip-vale">Gavin Mogan</span>](https://github.com/halkeye) you can now send your coverage to Codacy using his Maven plugin [<span class="skip-vale">halkeye/codacy-maven-plugin</span>](https://github.com/halkeye/codacy-maven-plugin)!
 Be sure to follow the instructions on his repository.

 ### Travis CI